karendcl/recommend-books/Readme.md

 ## Considerations taken into account

 - The corpus is composed of books' summaries and not the actual books because we couldn't find an existing database with the content.
-We also consider that a book's main topics must be discussed in a summary of it so the sorpus should suffice to make an accurate prediction.
+We also consider that a book's main topics must be discussed in a summary of it so the corpus should suffice to make an accurate prediction.

 ## How to run the project